Skip to main content

 Contributing

 On this page, we will explain how to contribute to this documentation.
 This documentation is created using docusaurus, a static-site generator built with react & mdx!
-You don't need to know anything about React to contribute, only markdown & a little bit of HTML is required!

 The repository of this documentation is hosted on github: